 While a poltergeist is said to dwell in Wheeler, the ghost of a student who became lost in Faner has been seen wandering in and out of its classrooms.
 Shryock Auditorium was dedicated to and named after SIU’s fifth president, Henry Shryock.
 Today, students and custodians have dubbed a safety light in the auditorium “Henry,” because it appears to have a mind of its own.
 They have also seen a shadowy figure standing on the stage.
 The ghost of a broken-hearted resident assistant supposedly haunts Mae Smith Residence Hall.

 Founded by Presbyterians in 1829, Illinois College is one of the oldest colleges in Illinois.
 Its first president was Edward Beecher, brother of Henry Ward Beecher and Harriet Beecher Stowe.
 With such a rich history, it comes as no surprise that Illinois College is rich in ghostlore too.
 Nearly every building on campus is thought to have a ghost or two.
 Like Millikin University, the female dorm at Illinois College, Ellis Hall, is haunted by a young woman who allegedly committed suicide there.

-A “gray ghost”—a faceless phantom at that—hangs out on the stairwell of Whipple Hall.
-Another gray ghost, this one dressed in a Confederate uniform from the Civil War, has been seen in Sturtevant Hall.
+A “grey ghost”—a faceless phantom at that—hangs out on the stairwell of Whipple Hall.
+Another grey ghost, this one dressed in a Confederate uniform from the Civil War, has been seen in Sturtevant Hall.
 Phantom footsteps have been heard in Beecher Hall, the oldest building on campus.
-It is rumored that early in the college’s history, medical students stole cadavers from nearby hospitals in order to learn about anatomy.
+It is rumoured that early in the college’s history, medical students stole cadavers from nearby hospitals in order to learn about anatomy.
 After a while, the hall where the bodies were stored began to smell, and the student’s grisly enterprise was uncovered.